 - Facilitating comparison of energy offers for customers without access to technology, or whose preference is for non-online communications

 Interested parties were invited to make written submissions on the issues paper by 31 October 2017.
-The submissions received are currently being reviewed by us.
+The submissions received were reviewed by the AER and assisted us in drafting the Draft Retail Pricing Information Guidelines.

 The current version 4.0 of the AER’s Retail Pricing Information Guidelines and accompanying Notice of Final Instrument was released on 31 August 2015, and took effect on 1 February 2016.